tibbben/geospatial-visualization/syllabus.md

 >  Practical Objectives:

+[//]: # (move presentations to midterm??
+1 credit students come back for that one class??)

 -   Provide criticism to all class projects produced by the students.
 -   Use criticism to improve final project within a given time.